Testing the blower motor switch is a pretty simple thing to do since you don't have to remove it from the AC/Heater Control Panel to do it.

 Disconnect the blower resistor and the blower motor from their electrical connectors.

-NOTE: This and all the other tests are done with the ignition key in its OFF position.
+NOTE: This and all the other tests are done with your 2.5L Ford Ranger's ignition key in its OFF position.

 Place the AC/Heater Control Panel's vent selection control knob on any selection but OFF.

 You can find the descriptions of the vent selections (of the vent control knob) here: Identifying The Vent Control Switch Selections.

 Connect the 12 volt test light's alligator clip to the positive (+) battery terminal of your Ford Ranger's battery.